Do you specialise in any particular areas?

 How much does it cost?

-Talking therapy for individuals is £85 per 50 minute sessions and £130 for couples for 75 minutes.
-I offer a 10% discount on blocks of 10 sessions.
+Talking therapy for individuals is £85 per 50 minute sessions and £110 for couples for 65 minutes.

 What are your policies around confidentiality?

 What is spoken about between the two of us does not move outside of the therapy room.
 The only extenuating circumstance is if I felt that either you or somebody else was in serious or immediate danger.
 In such circumstances I would discuss my concerns with you before doing so and would limit the breach of confidentiality to a minimum.
 As a therapist, I have a supervisor, which means that I use the services of another psychotherapist to ensure my professional development.

 Can you recommend trusted others to help support our work together?